Overview and Data Submission

 If the Principal Investigators (PIs) feel they should be acknowledged or offered participation as authors, they will inform the data requester.
 An agreement on this matter will be reached before publishing and/or the use of the data for publication.
 If the work directly competes with the PI’s analysis they may ask to submit their manuscript first.
 In addition, data requestors will be asked to acknowledge the agency that supported the research.
 All papers published using NCAS-M data should be submitted as reprints to the data archive at the NCAS-M web page.

-Thus, environmental data generated, calculated, or produced that have been financed by NCAS-M is made available to general public within two years of their collection and/or production, according to NOAA’s Administrative Order on the Management of Environmental Data Management.
+Thus, environmental data generated, calculated, or produced that have been financed by NCAS-M is made available to the general public within two years of their collection and/or production, according to NOAA’s Administrative Order on the Management of Environmental Data Management.
 Each individual institution is responsible to identify and for the submission of the data products within the required time.
-Each PI should report if a specific NOAA funded dataset has some restriction such as ethical, privacy, intellectual property, and copyright issues.
+Each PI should report if a specific NOAA funded dataset has some restrictions such as ethical, privacy, intellectual property, and copyright issues.
 NCAS-M identified three types of data from its participant institutions: direct observation, derived data from observations, and model outputs.
 A dedicated computer hosts a web page for data display and archiving.

 Data Description and Metadata